 - On the next login open windows store,

 - Search for iTunes and install the app.

 iTunes not working (Windows 7, 8.1)

-If you face problems on older windows versions like Installed iTunes standalone app on your system and its causing issue, not opening, not responding at startup, try steps below.
+If you face problems on older windows versions like Installed iTunes standalone app on your system and its causing issue, not opening, not responding at startup, try the steps below.

 - Press Windows + R, type appwiz.cpl and ok.

 - Here look for iTunes, Right-click and select repair.

 This will take a few minutes to repair the installation files and associated tasks and after a few minutes (depending on computer age, available memory etc) will inform you that for the changes to take effect you need to restart your device.
 After that restart windows and open iTunes check, this helps?
 Let us know on the comments below.